-Regular class attendance is required.
-Instructors shall have the right to stipulate attendance requirements within the first two weeks of the semester and to indicate the penalties that may result from failure to comply with these requirements.
+Regular, punctual class attendance is required.
+Instructors shall have the right to stipulate attendance requirements within the first two weeks of the semester, and to indicate the penalties that may result from failure to comply with these requirements.

 Letter grades indicate the following: A, excellent; B, good; C, fair; D, poor; F, failure; R, auditor.
-No credit will be given for grades of D+ or lower.
+No credit will be given for grades of C- or lower.

 Once the grade of P has been recorded, the instructor's letter grade will not be available to any individual, committee, or institution under any circumstances.

-The grade of R will indicate that a student has registered for the course as an auditor and agreed to do all course work except a written paper and/or final examination.
-Such a course will neither yield academic credits nor meet departmental requirements in The Rabbinical School.
+The grade of AU will indicate that a student has registered for the course as an auditor and agreed to do all course work except a written paper and/or final examination.
+Such a course will neither yield academic credits nor meet departmental requirements.

-Once a grade has been received in the Office of the Registrar, it may be changed by the course instructor only upon written application by the instructor to the dean.
-The dean's approval is required.
+Once a grade has been received in the Office of the Registrar, it may be changed by the course instructor only upon written application by the instructor to the director.
+The director's approval is required.

-All remaining course work must be submitted to the Office of the Registrar no later than the date specified in the academic calendar.
+All outstanding course work must be submitted to the Office of the Registrar no later than the date specified in the Academic Calendar.
 Generally, this date is six weeks from the end of the final examination period.

-The Registrar shall record that the work has been submitted, and provide a written receipt to the student for the work received.
-A copy of the receipt from the Registrar should be brought to the Rabbinical School Office.
+The Office of the Registrar shall record that the work has been submitted, and provide a written receipt to the student for the work received.
+A copy of the receipt from the Registrar should be brought to The Rabbinical School Office.
 The Registrar will transmit the completed work to the instructor.
 The student is advised to retain a copy of all work submitted to the Office of the Registrar.